-Fig 3.2.2: Midstream of river Wiwi
+Figure 3: Midstream of river Wiwi

 3.4.3 Downstream

 The downstream section of the river Wiwi was taken at KNUST botanical gardens which faces pollution challenges from urban activities and agricultural practices, impacting water quality and ecosystem health.
 The clarity of the river is dark brown through out the seaseon as a result the fishes present are pollution tolerant.
 There is a lot of anthropogenic activities hence the diversity of the fishes reduced with time.There is a lot of vegetation present but no or low number of rocks were recorded.
 The temperature recorded was as follows; morning 29.0 º, afternoon 33.7º and evening 33.0º.
 The width(W) was recorded as 7.71m , length(L) 18.75m , mean depth(d) 1.04m.
 The area(A) was calculated as 144.56m2 ,velocity(V) was calculated three times as 0.56, 0.5499,and 0.474ms-1 and discharge (Q) as 76.62m2s-1 .